zendesk/select_an_address/README.md

 :warning: *Use of this software is subject to important terms and conditions as set forth in the License file* :warning:

-# Create Ticket for brand App
+# Brand Tickets App

 ## Description:

-This App will help you create tickets with predefined recipients.
+This App allows you to define from which email address a ticket update should be sent.
+First it considers the value of a custom dropdown field, and then (optionally) by group.

 Let's say your product is available across multiple kingdoms and you want to use a different email address for each kingdom.
 First create a custom dropdown field with the name of the kingdoms.